 | Automatic JSONL rotation | When the volume becomes relevant. |

 This document describes what the planner does today, validated by tests.
-The "deferred to v1.2" sections describe what we expect, not promises.
-When an extension lands, this doc will be updated exactly as POC v1.1 updated the previous version: rather than speculating on how it will be, we will write what works.
+The “deferred to” sections describe what we expect, not promises.
+When an extension lands, this doc will be updated: rather than speculating on how it will be, we write what works.